EMPYUIOP/UWP-BYPASS-ROBLOX/README.md

 # UWP-BYPASS-ROBLOX
 ZionBLOX bypasses all updates that will come to roblox.
-It bypasses the new partnership and error code 280
+It bypasses the new partnership and error code 280 and more.

 ZionBLOX instructions